OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 ### Can I use tenants and channels together?

 Yes, you can apply a tenant filter to a channel as a way of expressing: "Releases in this channel may only be deployed to tenants matching the filter."
-For examples of working with tenants and channels see [using channels and tenant tags to restrict releases to the test team](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md), [implementing an early access program](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md), and [pinning tenants to a release](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md) in our guide.
+For examples of working with tenants and channels see [using channels and tenant tags to restrict releases to the test team](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md),Â [implementing an early access program](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md), andÂ [pinning tenants to a release](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md) in our guide.

 ### Can I pin or lock a tenant to a specific release?

 Yes, you can determine which types of releases should be deployed to a your tenants by using a combination of channels and tag sets.
-This is part of an advanced topic which is covered in detail by [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).
+This is part of an advanced topic which is covered in detail byÂ [designing a multi-tenant upgrade process](/docs/home/guides/multi-tenant-deployments/multi-tenant-deployment-guide/designing-a-multi-tenant-upgrade-process.md).